 Darren’s public service career spans two and a half decades.
 As part of the senior leadership team, Darren helps to shape and lead the strategic direction of the Agency.
-In addition to formal training as an accountant, Darren’s expertise in critical areas such as human capital, information technology, organizational management and operations supports USICH advancements in accomplishing its crucial mission.
-Darren is a Senior Fellow with the Partnership for Public Service, and is completing a graduate degree in executive leadership.Click to email →
+In addition to formal training as an accountant, Darren’s expertise in critical areas such as human capital, information technology, organizational management, and operations advances the efforts of USICH in accomplishing its crucial mission.
+Darren has an MS in Executive/Strategic Leadership from Champlain College, and is a Senior Fellow with the Partnership for Public Service.Click to email →

 Bev has extensive experience building local partnerships to end homelessness, and has held leadership roles in supportive housing development and service design, delivery, and coordination.
 Her background includes capacity building and technical assistance with HUD grantees, strategic planning and restructuring of Continuums of Care, and convening stakeholders to promote the alignment of resources for persons experiencing homelessness, with an emphasis on developing permanent supportive housing.
 Bev has a Master’s degree in Social Work from Wayne State University.Click to email →

 Saralyn advises the Executive Director and directs the implementation of the agency’s strategic plan.
 She has 10 years of experience building strategic partnerships and managing programs for both domestic and international organizations, including in refugee resettlement.
 Saralyn’s term in AmeriCorps allowed her to further develop her commitment to ending homelessness and her passion for life-long learning.
 A proud University of Georgia Bulldog, Saralyn also holds a master’s degree in International Education from George Washington University.Click to email →

 Jennifer is a former New York Times reporter with 15 years of experience designing and implementing national communication strategies related to ending homelessness.
 She has led award-winning teams responsible for branding and brand management, communications planning, website design, and content development.
 A journalist by training, Jennifer has also written for publications like Foreign Policy and MSNBC, while living in São Paulo, Brazil.
 She has a master’s degree in International Affairs from Columbia University.Click to email →